Low Fiber Diet

 How Low is Low Fiber?

 The recommended fiber intake for the healthy individual is between 20-35 grams per day depending on age, sex, weight and exercise.
 The amount of fiber that the average North American eats is less than 10 grams per day.
 The amount of the very healthy, soluble prebiotic fiber is a dramatically low at 1-3 grams per day.
 You may have to talk to your physician to get a recommended specific number of grams of fiber.
-You can get specific amounts of fiber by going to the Fiber Content of Food page.
+You can get specific amounts of fiber by going to the Fiber Content of Food - A to M and Fiber Content of Foods - N to Z pages.

 Insoluble fiber, also known as roughage or bulk, does not dissolve in water but, paradoxically, hangs onto water in the large bowel.
 This creates a large, soft and bulky stool.
 It promotes regularity and seems to be associated with a reduced chance of colon polyps and colon cancer.
 We believe that cancer inciting agents are swept through the bowel in a more rapid manner.
 In addition, it promotes weight loss and can enhance diabetic control.
 With a low fiber diet, these food fibers need to be reduced.
 Foods that are particularly high in insoluble fiber are: